SystemsApproach/sdn/future.rst

 .. sidebar:: Top-Down Verification

-   The approach to verifying networks described in this section is similar the one used in chip design.
-At the top is a behavorial model; then at the register-transfer level is a Verilog or VHDL model; and eventually at the bottom are transistors, polygons and metal.
+   The approach to verifying networks described in this section is similar to the one used in chip design.
+At the top is a behavioral model; then at the register-transfer level is a Verilog or VHDL model; and eventually at the bottom are transistors, polygons and metal.
 Tools are used to formally verify correctness across each